mcdonald-conor/mcdonald-conor/README.md

 - 👋 Hi, I’m @mcdonald-conor
-- 👀 I’m interested in healthtech, full stack development and novel uses of software.
+- 👀 I’m interested in govtech, healthtech, defence and entrepeneurship.
+Experienced in Full Stack Development and Product Engineering.
-- 🌱 I’m currently learning software development as part of Le Wagon's Full Stack Web Development bootcamp.
+- 🌱 I’m currently working as a Software Engineer in Embedded Systems using C++.
+I like to build my ideas in Ruby on Rails and I'm playing with AI in Python.